MicrosoftDocs/power-platform/power-platform/admin/move-environment-tenant.md

 There are no user interface changes or version changes as part of this move.
 You can move one or multiple environments.
 Once complete, your environment(s) will appear in your new tenant.

 > [!IMPORTANT]
 > If moving individual environments from one tenant to another requires a geographical region change, your tenant becomes a multiregional tenant.
-Regional features are enabled in the Power Platform admin center.
+Regional features are enabled in the Power Platform admin center by support team.
+Link to GCC Document - https://github.com/MicrosoftDocs/power-platform-pr/blob/main/power-platform/admin/geo-to-geo-migrations.md
 >
 > You might need to reconfigure some applications and settings after tenant-to-tenant migration, such as Microsoft Dynamics 365 for Outlook, server-side sync, SharePoint integration, or others.
 >
-> Geographical region changes are not supported into or out of US GCC, US GCC High, US DoD, or China.
+> Geographical region changes are not supported into or out of US GCC, US GCC High, US DoD, OCE, IND or China.

 ### Supported applications and platforms